conamex/conamex/README.md

 # CONAMEX International Website

-This website was built with gohugo.io and the `minimal` theme.
+This website was built with gohugo.io

 ### install hugo